TheLittleEngineersThatCould/TheLittleEngineersThatCould.github.io/_pages/about.md

 ![Blake](/assets/img/Blake_Headshot_Clear.png){: style="float: left" width="150" height="150"}

 Blake is a chemical engineer from Alabama with a minor in material science.
+Following graduation, Blake will be working as a Surface Warfare Officer (nuclear) in the Navy.
 Learn more about Blake [here](https://www.linkedin.com/in/b-christiansen/).

 <div style="clear:both;"></div>